Call Us

 His deep insecurity manifested itself in him losing half his body weight.

-Dr Richards said it was important to seek help early.
-She recommends that loved ones should take a “proactive” approach in trying to encourage them to access treatment.
+Dr Richards says it's important to seek help early.
+She recommends that loved ones should take a “proactive” approach in trying to encourage people to access treatment.

 She says that men who reach out don’t always receive the right treatment.
 If someone receives treatment that isn’t helpful, Dr Richards says they “shouldn’t be put off” but “try again”.
-Early treatment is paramount in preventing an eating disorder, for example, from becoming more severe.
+Early treatment is paramount in preventing an eating disorder from becoming more severe.

 [i] ‘The rise of male body image issues and how the media is complicit’, Ask Men, https://me.askmen.com/inspiration/1100981/article/the-rise-of-male-body-image-issues-and-how-the-media-is-complicit